Thomaskutty-Pulickal/tictactoe/README.md

 # tictactoe
-A page for playing tic tac toe
+A page for playing tic tac toe.

 It is a multiplayer game,fully controlled by mouse.